xwmx/nb/README.md

 nb example:todos.md d
 ```

-When a notebook name followed by a colon is used without a command,
+When a notebook name with colon is called without a command, `nb` runs
-`nb` runs `nb ls` in the specified notebook:
+`nb ls` in the specified notebook:

 ```bash
 > nb example: